MilkSure Top Up – Q and A’s

 Whereas the initial MilkSure test is to check understanding of the Technical Essentials (Part 1) training, the shorter Top Up assessment is problem-based and checks basic competency.
 People who understand about using veterinary medicines will not find it difficult.
 It is important to continue to demonstrate competency and professionalism around medicine use on dairy farms.

 What happens if there are new people on the farm to be trained?

 How often should the initial Part 1 training be repeated?

 Currently, under Red Tractor standards, at least one person responsible for administering medicines must have done medicines training.
 The MilkSure Part 1 Technical Essentials training course fulfils this requirement.
 However, regulations and practices change over time and sometimes things get forgotten.
 Therefore, under the MilkSure accreditation protocol, the Part 1 Technical Essentials training should be repeated at least every four years.
 This may be required more frequently than this, depending on your milk buyer/ retailer scheme.
-This time interval is consistent with bringing dairy into line with other livestock sectors and will possibly become mandatory.
+The four-year time interval is consistent with bringing dairy into line with other livestock sectors and will possibly become mandatory in time.
 If you wish to repeat the training more frequently (or if new people want to do it), simply do so with your MilkSure Registered Vet.

 Are DairyPro points available?

 The Part 1 Technical Essentials course and test are worth a total of 7 points.
 There are no points for Top Up alone.